ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 You can play with the following examples to verify that the Alluxio cluster you setup is indeed kerberos-enabled.

-Firstly, act as super user `alluxio` by setting the following configurations in `conf/alluxio-site.properties`:
+First, act as super user `alluxio` by setting the following configurations in `conf/alluxio-site.properties`:

 {% include Kerberos-Security-Setup/example-alluxio-configuration.md %}